rerun-io/rerun/design/blueprint_store.md

 the data-logging APIs entirely for simple use-cases that don't require temporal information.
 This will be accomplished by allowing `rrb.Data` objects to be constructured from any Rerun-loggable object.

-Data that is a *query* from the data store references an entity path used seprately by the logging APIs:
+Data that is a *query* from the recording store references an entity path used seprately by the logging APIs:
 ```python
 # Log Data
 for t in range(100):